 - 5.1 EEO and HR Regulations investigate the complaint of alleged Sexual Harassment or Sexual Misconduct following a determination that an investigation is warranted. - 5.2 All Workforce Members and Students are expected to cooperate in investigations of alleged Sexual Harassment or Sexual Misconduct.
-Any person who knowingly makes false statements or inappropriately discloses confidential information during an investigation will be subject to disciplinary action, up to and including termination. - 5.3 The Complainant and Respondent may present any document, witness or information that is believed to be relevant to the Complaint. - 5.4 The investigation of a Complaint will be concluded as soon as possible after receipt of the written complaint.
+Any person who knowingly makes false statements or inappropriately discloses confidential information during an investigation will be subject to disciplinary action, up to and including termination. - 5.3 The Complainant and Respondent may present any document, witness or information that is believed to be relevant to the Complaint. - The investigation of a Complaint will be concluded as soon as possible after receipt of the 5.4 written complaint.
 The Complainant and necessary parties will be provided updates on the progress of an investigation exceeding thirty (30) days.
-Anticipated resolution of a Complaint is not more than sixty (60) days.
+Anticipated resolution of a Complaint ie not more then eivty (60) deve

-- The detailed procedure for investigating, determining, and appealing a Complaint is contained in the Sexual Harassment / Sexual Misconduct Complaint Resolution Procedures.
-The parties will be provided an opportunity to comment on the proposed findings and actions, if - 5.6 Upon completion of the Sexual Harassment / Sexual Misconduct Complaint Resolution Procedures, the Complainant and Respondent will be informed in writing of the resolution of the Complaint, and any applicable disciplinary or remedial measures as allowed by law, including, but not limited to, the FERPA.
+- 5.5 The detailed procedure for investigating, determining, and appealing a Complaint is contained in the Sexual Harassment / Sexual Misconduct Complaint Resolution Procedures.
+The parties will be provided an opportunity to comment on the proposed findings and actions, if any. - 5.6 Upon completion of the Sexual Harassment / Sexual Misconduct Complaint Resolution Procedures, the Complainant and Respondent will be informed in writing of the resolution of the Complaint, and any applicable disciplinary or remedial measures as allowed by law, including, but not limited to, the FERPA.